Tabris4547/atm/README.md

 Test code review

--> Case for pin check.
+1)check for pin

-I write code for
+2)check for choose account

+3)check for balance,deposit,withdraw